 - The regional dialect has various colourful names for its favourite food

-- Some words might just be myths created to entertain German tourists
+- Some words are likely myths created to entertain German tourists

 - No need to learn the names: anyone you meet will likely speak English, too